Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we reported on a comprehensive empirical study on the impact of log parsing on anomaly detection accuracy, using 13 log parsing techniques and five DL-based anomaly detection techniques on two publicly available log datasets.
-Analyzing log parsing results for anomaly detection, surprisingly, we did not find any significant relationship between log parsing accuracy and anomaly detection accuracy, regardless of metric used for the former (including GA, PA, and FTA).
-This implies that, as opposed to common research practice to date, we can no longer choose a log parsing technique based on its accuracy when used for anomaly detection.
+In this paper, we reported on a comprehensive empirical study investigating the impact of log parsing on anomaly detection accuracy, using 13 log parsing techniques, five DL-based and two ML-based anomaly detection techniques on three publicly available log datasets.
+When analyzing log parsing results for anomaly detection, we were surprised not to find any significant relationship between log parsing accuracy and anomaly detection accuracy, regardless of metric used for the former (including GA, PA, and FTA).
+This implies that, as opposed to common research practice to date, we can no longer select a log parsing technique purely based on its accuracy when used for anomaly detection.
 Instead, we experimentally confirmed existing theoretical results showing that the distinguishability of log parsing results plays an essential role in achieving accurate anomaly detection.
-It is therefore highly recommended that in the future we rely on such distinguishability to evaluate, compare, and select log parsing techniques.
+It is therefore highly recommended to consider distinguishability when utilizing log parsing results as input for anomaly detection.

-As part of future work, we plan to extend our study with more publicly available datasets and anomaly detection techniques to increase the generalizability of our results.
-We aim to include state-of-the-art few-shot anomaly detection techniques~\cite{huang2022registration,pang2021explainable}, which require only a limited amount of training data and could be more effective in practice.
-We also plan to provide a more granular analysis of the distinguishability for log parsing results by defining a new metric that assesses the degree of distinguishability.
+As part of future work, we plan to extend our study with more publicly available datasets and log parsing techniques~\cite{le2023log,tao2023parser}, which were published during the writing of this paper, to increase the generalizability of our results.
+We also aim to include state-of-the-art few-shot anomaly detection techniques~\cite{huang2022registration,pang2021explainable}, which require only a limited amount of training data and could be more effective in practice.
+We also plan to provide a more granular analysis of distinguishability for log parsing results by defining a new metric that assesses the degree of distinguishability.

+Finally, we plan to assess the performance of anomaly detection techniques that do not require log parsing~\cite{le2021log, mvula2023heart, nedelkoski2020selfAtt}.